The Best Scuba Diving & Snorkeling Spots in Baja Mexico

 You can get there by car

-All of the Baja’s outstanding diving destinations may be reached by car, RV, or motorcycle, so a road trip is a great way to get there, and try each of them out.
-Be sure to get your Mexico tourist auto insurance policy from the Mexico Insurance Professionals, and it is a good idea to include the available MexVisit Travel Assistance
+All of the Baja's outstanding diving destinations may be reached by car, RV, or motorcycle, so a road trip is a great way to get there, and try each of them out.
+Be sure to get your Mexico tourist auto insurance policy from the Mexico Insurance Professionals.
+All our policies include MexVisit® Travel Assistance.

 Travel Health Insurance

 You seriously should also consider purchasing travel health insurance coverage through International Medical Group.
 By adding their Adventure Sports Rider to a Patriot Travel Medical Insurance policy, you can have coverage while you are involved in a number of awesome Baja outdoor activities, including: Scuba Diving (to 50m), Snorkeling, Surfing, Kayaking, Wind Surfing, Zip Lining, Rock Climbing, Paragliding, Mountain Biking, Skydiving, Spelunking, Inline Skating, Bungee Jumping, Rappelling and more.